4ndyho/Big-Data/README.md

 # Big-Data

 Task:
-To understand the fundamentals of Python to enable the use of various big data technologies; to understand how classical statistical techniques are applied in modern data analysis; to understand the potential application of data analysis tools for various problems and appreciate their limitations; To understand the challenges and complexity of data analysis.
+To gain fundamental Python skills required for utilising big data technologies; to understand how classical statistical methods are applied in contemporary data analysis; to explore the practical applications and recognize the limitations of data analysis tools across various problem domains; and to appreciate the complexities and challenges inherent in data analysis.

 This project covers Statistical analysis, unsupervised learning (K-Means & Hierarchal Agglomerative Clustering) & supervised learning (Linear Regression)